Jim-Jeffry/blog-fullstack-app/README.md

 DELETE /api/posts/{id} — Requires token

-📷 Screenshots
-You can add screenshots of your UI here like:

-Dashboard

-Login/Register page

-Create Post form

-Responsive view with dark mode

 👨‍💻 Author
 Jim Jeffry
 Java Full Stack Developer | GitHub | LinkedIn

 📜 License
 This project is open-source and available under the MIT License.

-Let me know if you want to customize the README for internship use, job submission, or add screenshots/links.